-1 [Accept and Expend Grant - Retroactive - Department of Health and Human Services, Substance Abuse and Mental Health Services Administration - California Department of 2 Health Care Services - Crisis Care Mobile Units (CCMU) Program - \$1,977,500] 3 4 Resolution retroactively authorizing the Department of Public Health to accept and 5 expend a grant in the amount of \$17,500 from the Department of Health and Human 6 Services, Substance Abuse and Mental Health Services Administration through the 7 California Department of Health Care Services, together with a grant in the amount of 8 \$1,960,000 from the California Department of Health Care Services for a total grant 9 amount of \$1,977,500, to participate in a program, entitled "Crisis Care Mobile Units 10 (CCMU) Program," for the period of September 15, 2021, through June 30, 2025, and to 11 authorize Department of Public Health to enter into amendments or modifications to 12 the contract prior to its final execution by all parties that do not materially increase the 13 obligations or liabilities to the City, and are necessary to effectuate the purposes of the 14 contract.
-15 16 WHEREAS, Department of Health and Human Services, Substance Abuse and Mental 17 Health Services Administration (SAMHSA), through the California Department of Health Care 18 Services (DHCS) as a pass-through entity, has agreed to fund the Department of Public 19 Health (DPH) in the amount of \$17,500, and the DHCS has agreed to fund the DPH in the 20 amount of \$1,960,000 for a total grant amount of \$1,977,500, to participate in a program, 21 entitled "Crisis Care Mobile Units (CCMU) Program," for the period of September 15, 2021, through June 30, 2025; and

-WHEREAS, The mission of the San Francisco Comprehensive Crisis Services (CCS) is to provide compassionate, culturally appropriate, trauma-informed interventions that bring
+1 [Accept and Expend Grant - Retroactive - Department of Health and Human Services, Substance Abuse and Mental Health Services Administration - California Department of 2 Health Care Services - Crisis Care Mobile Units (CCMU) Program - \$1,977,500] 3 4 Resolution retroactively authorizing the Department of Public Health to accept and 5 expend a grant in the amount of \$17,500 from the Department of Health and Human 6 Services, Substance Abuse and Mental Health Services Administration through the 7 California Department of Health Care Services, together with a grant in the amount of 8 \$1,960,000 from the California Department of Health Care Services for a total grant 9 amount of \$1,977,500, to participate in a program, entitled "Crisis Care Mobile Units" 10 (CCMU) Program," for the period of September 15, 2021, through June 30, 2025.
+11 12 WHEREAS, Department of Health and Human Services, Substance Abuse and Mental 13 Health Services Administration (SAMHSA), through the California Department of Health Care 14 Services (DHCS) as a pass-through entity, has agreed to fund the Department of Public 15 Health (DPH) in the amount of \$17,500, and the DHCS has agreed to fund the DPH in the 16 amount of \$1,960,000 for a total grant amount of \$1,977,500, to participate in a program, 17 entitled "Crisis Care Mobile Units (CCMU) Program," for the period of September 15, 2021, 18 through June 30, 2025; and 19 WHEREAS, The mission of the San Francisco Comprehensive Crisis Services (CCS) 20 is to provide compassionate, culturally appropriate, trauma-informed interventions that bring 21 safety and foster resiliency, strength and hope for individuals, families, and communities in 22 crisis; and 23 WHEREAS, CCS will significantly expand the quality, scope, and impact of our existing 24 CCMU program by, among other activities: a) adding staff to provide continuous quality 25 improvement to support mobile crisis calls; b) acquiring new vehicles to increase the time

-1 safety and foster resiliency, strength and hope for individuals, families, and communities in 2 crisis; and 3 WHEREAS, CCS will significantly expand the quality, scope, and impact of our existing 4 CCMU program by, among other activities: a) adding staff to provide continuous quality 5 improvement to support mobile crisis calls; b) acquiring new vehicles to increase the time 6 spent in the field by mobile teams; c) upgrading existing phone systems to improve 7 communication quality and facilitate automated data collection; d) purchasing laptops and 8 tablets for telehealth and remote documentation in the field; and e) providing de-escalation 9 trainings to clinical staff; and 10 WHEREAS, The grant does not require an Annual Salary Ordinance Amendment; and 11 WHEREAS, A request for retroactive approval is being sought because DPH received 12 the notice of award on October 5, 2021, for a project start date of September 15, 2021; and 13 WHEREAS, The Department proposes to maximize use of available grant funds on 14 program expenditures by not including indirect costs in the grant budget; now, therefore, be it 15 RESOLVED, That the Board of Supervisors hereby waives inclusion of indirect costs in 16 the grant budget; and, be it 17 FURTHER RESOLVED, That DPH is hereby authorized to accept and expend a grant 18 in the amount of \$17,500 from the SAMHSA through DHCS, and \$1,960,000 from the DHCS 19 for a total grant amount of \$1,977,500; and, be it 20 FURTHER RESOLVED, That DPH is hereby authorized to retroactively accept and 21 expend the grant funds pursuant to Administrative Code, Section 10.170-1; and, be it 22 FURTHER RESOLVED, That the Director of Health is authorized to enter into the 23 Agreement on behalf of the City; and, be it 24 FURTHER RESOLVED, That the Board of Supervisors authorizes the 25 Department of Public Health to enter into any amendments or modifications to the contract, that the Department determines, in consultation with the City Attorney, that are in the best interest of the City, which do not otherwise materially increase the obligations or liabilities of the City, are necessary or advisable to effectuate the purposes of the contract, and are in compliance with all applicable laws; and, be it FURTHER RESOLVED, That within thirty (30) days of the Grant Agreement being fully executed by all parties, the Director of Health shall provide a copy to the Clerk of the Board of Supervisors for inclusion in the official file.
+1 spent in the field by mobile teams; c) upgrading existing phone systems to improve

+2 communication quality and facilitate automated data collection; d) purchasing laptops and

+3 tablets for telehealth and remote documentation in the field; and e) providing de-escalation

+4 trainings to clinical staff; and

+WHEREAS, The grant does not require an Annual Salary Ordinance Amendment; and WHEREAS, A request for retroactive approval is being sought because DPH received the notice of award on October 5, 2021, for a project start date of September 15, 2021; and WHEREAS, The Department proposes to maximize use of available grant funds on program expenditures by not including indirect costs in the grant budget; now, therefore, be it RESOLVED, That the Board of Supervisors hereby waives inclusion of indirect costs in

+11 the grant budget; and, be it

+FURTHER RESOLVED, That DPH is hereby authorized to accept and expend a grant in the amount of \$17,500 from the SAMHSA through DHCS, and \$1,960,000 from the DHCS

+14 for a total grant amount of \$1,977,500; and, be it

+15 FURTHER RESOLVED, That DPH is hereby authorized to retroactively accept and

+16 expend the grant funds pursuant to Administrative Code, Section 10.170-1; and, be it

+17 FURTHER RESOLVED, That the Director of Health is authorized to enter into the

+18 Agreement on behalf of the City; and, be it

+FURTHER RESOLVED, That within thirty (30) days of the Grant Agreement being fully executed by all parties, the Director of Health shall provide a copy to the Clerk of the Board of Supervisors for inclusion in the official file.